proophsoftware/event-machine-skeleton/README.md

 Event Machine skeleton gives you an idea how such a projection can look like.
 Checkout the `docker-compose.yml` and `bin/aggregate_projection.php` for details.

-*Note: At the moment you have to restart the projection docker container by hand if you register a new event to event machine.
-The projection will stop working in that case because it receives a new event that is not yet known in the running process.
-We are working on a "hot reload" feature to avoid this hassle.*

 If you've followed the quick start you can connect to the MongoDB container (f.e. with mongoDB PHPStorm plugin and default connection settings) and should find a database called `èvent_machine` with a collection `aggregate_user` and a document that has the user id as document `_id` and all properties set.

-*If you don't see the db or collection just perform docker-compose up -d again to restart the projection container.
-One moment later you can refresh MongoDB and should see the described data.*

 The projection uses the `aggregate type` (in the example it is `User`), normalizes the type and prefixes it with `aggregate_`.